Implicit Regularization Effects of the Sobolev Norms in Image Processing: A Case Study of Using Total Variation

-We start the section on numerical experiments by expanding the deblurring example in Section~\ref{sec:Hs_analysis}.
+We start this subsection by first expanding the deblurring example in~\Cref{sec:Hs_analysis}.
 In particular, we conduct a comprehensive study of the $H^s$ norms with different choices of $s$ under a variety of noise levels and whether the TV regularization term is included in the objective function or not.
-We quantitatively measure the reconstruction performance in terms of the peak signal-to-noise ratio (PSNR), which is defined by

-where $u^\ast$ is the restored image, $\tilde{ u}$ is the ground truth, and $N, \ M$ are the number of pixels and the maximum peak value of $\tilde{ u},$ respectively.
-The PSNR values in different settings of deblurring the Square image are recorded in \Cref{tab:Hs_Compare}.
+We remark that the noise here is high-frequency Gaussian noise.
+The PSNR values in different settings of deblurring the Square image are recorded in~\Cref{tab:Hs_Compare}.

 The first row of~\Cref{tab:Hs_Compare} is about the reconstruction without using TV from noise-free data, i.e., $\sigma = 0$.
 All the PSNR values are all over 190, which implies the perfect recovery (subject to numerical round-off errors).
 In this noise-free case, the reconstruction is a standard (weighted) least-squares solution.
 Furthermore, the choice of the data-fitting term does not affect the minimizer of the optimization problem, though the convergence rate may differ.
 As seen in~\Cref{fig:square_deblur_nonoise_different_s}, the same number of gradient descent iterations yields different sharpness when $s$ varies.